-- Markup.
+• Markup.
 The markup conduct of individual owners and units has an impact on market prices.
-The markup analysis is a key indicator of the competitiveness of the Energy Market. - All generating units, including coal units, are allowed to include a 10 percent adder in their cost offer.
+The markup analysis is a key indicator of the competitiveness of the Energy Market.

+All generating units, including coal units, are allowed to include a 10 percent adder in their cost offer.
 The 10 percent adder was included in the definition of cost offers prior to the implementation of PJM markets in 1999, based on the uncertainty of calculating the hourly operating costs of CTs under changing ambient conditions.
 Coal units do not face the same cost uncertainty as gas-fired CTs.
 A review of actual participant behavior supports this view, as the owners of coal units, facing competition, typically remove the 10 percent adder from their actual offers.
+The unadjusted markup is calculated as the difference between the price offer and the cost offer including the 10 percent adder in the cost offer.
 The adjusted markup is calculated as the difference between the price offer and the cost offer excluding the 10 percent adder from the cost offer.
-The unadjusted markup is calculated as the difference between the price offer and the cost offer including the 10 percent adder in the cost offer.

-In the first three months of 2013, the unadjusted markup was negative, primarily as a result of competitive behavior by coal units.
-The unadjusted markup component of LMP was -\$2.69 per MWh.
-The adjusted markup was less negative, -\$0.95 per MWh or -2.5 percent of the PJM real-time, load-weighted average LMP of \$37.41 per MWh.
+In the first six months of 2013, the unadjusted markup was negative, -\$2.09 per MWh, primarily as a result of competitive behavior by coal units and the competitive removal of the 10 percent adder.
+The adjusted markup was less negative, -\$0.53 per MWh or -1.4 percent of the PJM real-time, load-weighted average LMP.

 The overall results support the conclusion that prices in PJM are set, on average, by marginal units operating at or close to their marginal costs.
 This is strong evidence of competitive behavior and competitive market performance.